Informatievlaanderen/VSDS-Onboarding-Example/protected-setup/README.md

 * the admin API at `/admin`
 * the LDES, the view and its nodes at `/feed`

-Let us see if we can retrieve the metadata, the LDES, the view, the admin API and the swagger UI if we do not authenticate with an API key:
+If we do not pass an API key we can retrieve only the metadata and not the LDES, the view, the admin API and the swagger UI:
 ```bash
 clear
 curl -I http://localhost:9005/